Trunk Shows at Sassafras

 Notes on Refreshments:

 Don't go overboard.
 You want people to linger, and a nice white (please, no red - the clothing!) wine does a great job with that.
 You certainly don't need to offer any refreshments, but if you do have them, keep it low-key.
-Keep it simple, not gooey, no crumbly, Nothing that requires a fork or spoon to eat.
-Cheese and crackers or veggies and dip are great.
-Refreshments are typical for trunk shows, but they're not your main thing.
+Keep it simple, not gooey, no crumbly, Nothing you need a fork or spoon to eat.
 Your main things are your beautiful clothing line and your unforgettable personality.

 Sassafras Is Invested in Your Success!